What the Agent Noticed

 Illustration from De arte excerpendi by Vincent Placcius

-A few weeks ago, Claude proposed a link between two notes I'd never have crossed in my head.
+A few weeks ago Claude connected two notes I'd never have put together on my own.

 The first was a January note on Liz Fong-Jones reframing what AI-assisted development actually is: "a language model changes you from a programmer who writes lines of code, to a programmer that manages the context the model has access to, prunes irrelevant things, adds useful material."
 I'd filed it under ai-coding, context-management, developer-experience.

-The second was a February note on Jackson Mac Low—an avant-garde poet who, in the 1990s, took the output of a computer-poetry program and reworked it by hand: changed word order, added articles, inserted punctuation, and restructured lines into prime-number sequences.
-Mac Low called the algorithm's output raw material; he was the one who made it a poem.
-I'd filed that note under jackson-mac-low, creative-process, algorithmic-constraint.
+The second was a February note on Jackson Mac Low, an avant-garde poet who in the 1990s took a computer-poetry program's output and reworked it by hand.
+He rearranged words, added articles, dropped in punctuation, folded the lines into prime-number sequences.
+The algorithm's output was raw material.
+Mac Low made it a poem.
+I'd filed that under jackson-mac-low, creative-process, algorithmic-constraint.

-Written seven weeks apart.
-Zero shared tags.
-Zero shared references.
-One about AI-assisted coding in 2026, one about experimental poetry in 1994.
+Seven weeks apart.
+No shared tags.
+No shared references.
+One about AI coding in 2026, one about experimental poetry from 1994.

-But both said the same thing: when the algorithm does the generative work, the human's job is curation—pruning, ordering, and deciding what counts.
+Underneath, the same idea.
+When the algorithm does the generating, the human curates.
+You prune, you order, you decide what counts.
 Fong-Jones called it context curation.
-Mac Low called it editorial curation.
-Claude proposed a supports edge between the two, with a one-sentence rationale.
+For Mac Low it was an editorial job, deciding what the machine's raw output actually meant.
+Claude proposed a supports edge between the two and handed me a one-sentence reason.

-I opened the Mac Low note to review the proposal and near the end found a line from February I had no memory of writing:
+I opened the Mac Low note to look at the proposal and, near the bottom, hit a line from February I had no memory of writing:

 "This model anticipates current AI-human creative partnerships: algorithm as generative constraint, human as editorial curator and aesthetic arbiter."

-A poet working in 1994 had, in effect, described the epistemology of agentic knowledge work three decades before I built a tool to argue about it.
+A poet in 1994 had this worked out three decades before I built a tool around it.
 My past self wrote the thesis of this essay and filed it under poetry.

 The graveyard

-I've used Evernote, Notion, Roam, Obsidian.
-Read the books.
-Understood the method.
-I was good at the capture part and bad at the connection part, and eventually I stopped pretending the connection part was going to happen.
-Five hundred and fifty notes in, the slipbox wasn't a thinking tool—it was a dusty attic.
-Notes went in to die.
+Evernote, Notion, Roam, Obsidian.
+I've run the gauntlet.
+Read the books, learned the method.
+I was good at capturing and useless at connecting, and at some point I stopped pretending the connecting was ever going to happen.
+Five hundred and fifty notes in, my slipbox had quit being a thinking tool.
+It was the warehouse at the end of Raiders.
+Crates I'd never open again.

 What changed: typed operations for an agent

-When Claude Desktop shipped the Model Context Protocol (tools an AI can call to read, write, and reason over your data directly), I stopped thinking about note-taking as software I use and started thinking about it as software an agent uses.
-That's the shift: agentic AI isn't autocomplete or chat.
-It's AI with tools to act on your behalf—create, link, search, and analyze—rather than just suggest.
+When Claude Desktop shipped the Model Context Protocol (tools an AI can call to read, write, and reason over your data directly), I stopped treating note-taking as software I use and started building it for an agent.
+Agentic AI isn't autocomplete or chat.
+It's AI with tools that act on your behalf.
+It creates, links, searches, and analyzes instead of just suggesting.

-So I built a slipbox for the agent, not for me.
-The MCP server exposes a small typed vocabulary — create_note, create_link, find_similar_notes, analyze_note, find_clusters—and Claude runs the infrastructure while I do the thinking.
+So I built the slipbox for the agent, not for me.
+The MCP server gives it a small typed vocabulary: create_note, create_link, find_similar_notes, analyze_note, find_clusters.
+Claude runs the infrastructure and I do the thinking.
 I capture, write, and decide what matters.
-Claude searches the whole graph, proposes typed links, detects emergent clusters, and writes structure notes when a topic crosses a threshold.
+Claude searches the whole graph, proposes typed links, catches emergent clusters, writes structure notes when a topic crosses a threshold.
 I approve.

 Typed links, not backlinks

-Two weeks ago, Andrej Karpathy described a version of this publicly1: ingest raw documents, compile them into a markdown wiki with backlinks and categorization, run health checks to find inconsistencies and propose new connections.
+Two weeks ago Andrej Karpathy described a version of this in public1.
+Ingest raw documents, compile them into a markdown wiki with backlinks and categorization, run health checks that find inconsistencies and propose new connections.
 He closed the thread:

 "I think there is room here for an incredible new product instead of a hacky collection of scripts."

-Karpathy's wiki has backlinks: X is linked to Y. This tool has typed links: X refines Y, X contradicts Y, X supports Y. The verb is the whole point.
+Karpathy's wiki uses backlinks: X is linked to Y. This tool uses typed links: X refines Y, X contradicts Y, X supports Y, and the verb does most of the work.

-Seven link types—extends, contradicts, supports, questions, refines, related, reference—is a small enough vocabulary to stay legible and a rich enough one to carry the shape of actual thought.
+Seven link types: extends, contradicts, supports, questions, refines, related, reference.
+I can still hold the full set in my head, and it catches the shape of how one thought leans on another.
 When the agent proposes a refines link between a Mac Low note and a DIASTEX5 note, it isn't saying "these co-occur."
-It's making a claim about how one idea acts on the other.
-That claim is either useful or wrong, and either way it's a claim I can audit.
+It's claiming that one idea acts on the other.
+The claim is useful or it's wrong, and either way I can audit it.

 The division of labor

-The lesson after a year: give the agent typed operations, let it run the infrastructure, and keep the human on the thinking.
+Give the agent typed operations, let it run the infrastructure, and keep the thinking for yourself.

-But raw file access isn't enough; the agent needs a vocabulary shaped like the work: explicit note types, explicit link types, search that understands semantic proximity, and cluster detection that surfaces themes before I've formalized them.
-Once that vocabulary exists, the division of labor falls out on its own.
-I capture, write, judge.
-Claude searches, proposes, connects, maintains.
+Raw file access isn't enough on its own.
+The agent needs a vocabulary shaped like the work: explicit note types, explicit link types, search that reads semantic proximity, cluster detection that surfaces themes before I've formalized them.
+Once that vocabulary exists, the split arranges itself, and it lands where you'd want it.
+The judgment stays mine.
+Everything mechanical about running a graph of hundreds of notes goes to Claude.

 What it is

 Python!
-An MCP server that exposes 19 tools and 6 workflow prompts.
+An MCP server exposing 19 tools and 6 workflow prompts.
 SQLite with FTS5 for BM25-ranked full-text search across 550+ notes.
 Seven typed link types.
 Cluster analysis on graph structure and tag co-occurrence.
-Notes are flat markdown with YAML frontmatter — the database is an index, not the source of truth, and you can delete and rebuild it from files anytime.
-Works with any MCP client (Claude Desktop, Claude Code, OpenCode, Copilot, anything else that speaks MCP) and alongside any markdown editor (Obsidian, Foam, Logseq) for visual editing.
+Notes are flat markdown with YAML frontmatter, and the database is an index, not the source of truth.
+Delete it and rebuild from files any time.
+Works with any MCP client (Claude Desktop, Claude Code, OpenCode, Copilot, anything else that speaks MCP) and runs alongside any markdown editor (Obsidian, Foam, Logseq) for visual editing.
 Open source, MIT licensed.

 Code and full roadmap: github.com/jamesfishwick/slipbox-mcp.
 Setup takes about ten minutes.
-It's early-stage software—no automated schema migrations yet, macOS-focused automation scripts, and the search index can drift if you edit in Obsidian while the server is running.
+It's early-stage software, so there are no automated schema migrations yet, the automation scripts skew macOS, and the search index can drift if you edit in Obsidian while the server is running.
 Back up your notes before you experiment.
 The README covers the caveats in full.

 If you try it, tell me what you discover, what breaks, and what you actually need versus what sounded useful on paper.